WHO WERE THE SAMURAI

 In the 12th Century, two military clans named the Minamoto and Taira had become very powerful.

 These clans controlled much of Japan.
-The Minamoto and Taira clans also fought wars against each other.
+The Minamoto and Taira clans also fought wars against

 In 1192 the Minamoto Yoritomo was very successful.